Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 -Off Road Challenge [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

--Virtua Racing & Virtua Formula [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]
+-Virtua Racing (SET CABINET TO UPRIGHT) [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

 -OutRun [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]